Filing: Emails raise questions of execution drugs access

-One email mentions that the compounded heart-stopping third drug, potassium chloride, at one point experienced an issue that the attorney wrote would be akin to “injecting rocks into the veins.”
+The filing includes a batch of heavily redacted emails from the state Department of Correction, including one that says there was a problem at one point with the compounded heart-stopping third drug in Tennessee’s three-drug series, potassium chloride.
+The attorney wrote that it would be akin to “injecting rocks into the veins.”

-The department knew about the issue and didn’t tell one man before he was executed by lethal injection and also didn’t tell three others before letting them choose the electric chair, effectively waiving their legal rights to challenge lethal injection or electrocution, Supervisory Assistant Federal Public Defender Kelley Henry wrote in the filing.
+The department said in an Aug.
+8 email that the issue had been occurring and did not tell the men before letting them choose the electric chair, effectively waiving their legal rights to challenge lethal injection or electrocution, Supervisory Assistant Federal Public Defender Kelley Henry wrote in the filing.

-Donnie Johnson died from lethal injection in May.
-Stephen West died in the electric chair in August as did Lee Hall last month.
-Nicholas Sutton is slated for execution Feb.
-20.
+Stephen West died in the electric chair in August, as did Lee Hall last month.
+Nicholas Sutton is slated to die by electrocution on Feb.
+20. Additionally, the state did not mention any issue with the drug before Donnie Johnson was put to death by lethal injection in May, a few months before the state’s email confirmed the problem had been occurring, the filing states.

+The emails mention the state having a “difficult time” getting its hands on the paralytic used as the second in Tennessee’s three-drug series, vecuronium bromide.

 And since the state had no known source of vecuronium bromide by Nov.
 5, if Hall had not chosen that day to be electrocuted, the state “would have been forced to inform him that they could not carry out his execution by lethal injection, paving the way for Mr. Hall to challenge the constitutionality of Tennessee’s electric chair,” the filing states.